#{ServerName}

 Other similar walkies:

-• The award-winning beach of Loch Morlich is heaven for dogs who love a long beach walk.
+• Loch Morlich – heaven for dogs who love a long beach walk.

-• Sandwood Bay is one of the most beautiful walks and perfect for beach-loving pooches.
+• Sandwood Bay – one of the most beautiful walks and perfect for beach-loving pooches.

-The grounds of this fairy tale castle offer a variety of easy trails, perfect for dogs of all types.
-You will traverse a mixture of parkland, farmland and woodland on your travels, though we suggest the two waymarked walks on the estate if you don’t know the area - they give you the most spectacular views over the surrounding countryside.
-The Alton Brae Trail is a lovely easy trail of 1.5 miles, though unsurfaced with some slopes and it is about an hour in length.
+The grounds of the fairy-tale Castle Fraser offer a variety of easy trails, perfect for dogs of all types.
+You will traverse a mixture of parkland, farmland and woodland on your travels, though we suggest the two waymarked walks on the estate if you don’t know the area – they give you the most spectacular views over the surrounding countryside.
+The Alton Brae Trail is a lovely easy romp of 1.5 miles, though unsurfaced with some slopes.
 You will be treated to a rather impressive approach to the castle through the Broad Walk of sycamores, and in the woodland areas, you will see a variety of wildlife including long-tailed tits.

-Additional information: Castle Fraser is open all year, daily and admission is £10.50 for adults/concessions £7.50.
-Car parking is £2.
-Dogs are allowed in the grounds of the castle but need to be kept on leads near the children’s play area and in the courtyard.
+• Additional information: Castle Fraser is open all year.
+Adults £16, concessions £12.50, family £36.50, one-adult family £31.50, young Scot £1, NTS members free.
+Car parking is £2, NTS members are free.
+Dogs are allowed on the grounds of the castle but need to be kept on leads near the children’s play area and in the courtyard.

 Other similar walkies: